Mike Chase (PhD), Director/Founder

 EWB’s field support & staff have many years of varied bush experience.
 They are vital to the success of our operations and ensure comfort and security while operating in very remote areas, often under difficult conditions.

-Gagoope Tsukotsuko oversees the EWB Conservation Ecology Research Station.
-As a San, he adds a wealth of local knowledge, being comfortable in the bush for months on end.
-And despite his quiet yet personable demeanour, Gao manages to keep the station functioning in a professional, orderly manner.
+Gagoope Tsukotsuko, as a San, he adds a wealth of local knowledge, being comfortable in the bush for months on end.
+And despite his quiet yet personable demeanour, Gao manages to keep the EWB camps and facility functioning in a professional, orderly manner.

-Kabo Kakana comes from Kazangula, the 4-country border town, where EWB has their offices.
+Kabo “KB” Kakana comes from Kazangula, the 4-country border town, where EWB has their offices.
 He brings enthusiasm to our programs, eager to participate and learn about conservation.
-He especially enjoys his time in the delta at the Research Station.
-Presently, Kabo is helping recruit and a leader in our team of Elephant orphan Caretakers.
+KB supervises any EWB temporary staff, field staff and team that maintains the EWB facilities.

 Expertise Support: Pilots and Wildlife Veterinarians